Kim Campbell (pilot): April 2003 incident

-During a mission over Baghdad on April 7, 2003, Campbell's aircraft (A-10A s/n 81-0987) suffered damage.
+During a mission over Baghdad on 7 April 2003, Campbell's aircraft (A-10A s/n 81-0987) suffered extensive damage from enemy fire.
 "We did our job with the guys there on the ground, and as we were on our way out is when I felt the jet get hit.
 It was pretty obvious — it was loud...
 I lost all hydraulics instantaneously, and the jet rolled left and pointed toward the ground, which was an uncomfortable feeling over Baghdad.
 It didn't respond to any of my control inputs."

-She tried several procedures to get the aircraft under control, none of which worked; last, she put the plane into manual reversion, meaning she was flying the aircraft without hydraulics.
-The aircraft immediately responded.
+She tried several procedures to get the aircraft under control, none of which worked; she put the plane into manual reversion, controlling the aircraft through a system of cables and pulleys.

+The A-10 immediately responded.
 "The jet started climbing away from the ground, which was a good feeling because there was no way I wanted to eject over Baghdad."
 With some technical advice from her flight leader, Lieutenant Colonel Turner, she flew the crippled plane for an hour back to the air base.
 "The jet was performing exceptionally well.
 I had no doubt in my mind I was going to land that airplane."

-Landing was tricky: "When you lose all the hydraulics, you don't have speed brakes, you don't have brakes, and you don't have steering."
+Landing was complicated by the damage the aircraft had sustained.
+She knew three other pilots had attempted to land using manual reversion.
+One had cartwheeled the aircraft and died.
+"When you lose all the hydraulics, you don't have speed brakes, you don't have brakes, and you don't have steering."

+After landing, ground crews discovered that her A-10 had sustained damage to one engine and to the redundant hydraulic systems, disabling the flight controls, landing gear and brakes, and horizontal stabilizer.
+A detailed inspection revealed hundreds of holes from extensive flak damage to the airframe, and that large sections of the stabilizer and hydraulic controls were missing.

 For this action in aerial combat, Campbell was awarded the Distinguished Flying Cross.

-On the ground it was discovered that her A-10 had sustained damage to one engine and to the redundant hydraulic systems, disabling the flight controls, landing gear and brakes, and horizontal stabilizer.
-A detailed inspection revealed hundreds of holes in the airframe and that large sections of the stabilizer and hydraulic controls were missing.

 "She's one of the few pilots who ever landed the A-10 in the manual mode," said General Richard Myers, USAF, Chairman of the Joint Chiefs of Staff.